David Jenkins enters his fourth season as Head Baseball Coach at The University of the South.

 In 2017, Jenkins led to a 19-23 record and an appearance in the Southern Athletic Association (SAA) Conference Tournament Quarterfinals.
 The overall record is the best in a season since the 2003 Tigers when they finished 19-21.

 Jenkins led the Tigers to an 11-24 record in his first season.
-Under Jenkins leadership, Sewanee produced five All-SAA players a season ago.
+Under Jenkins leadership, Sewanee produced five All-SAA players.
 Additionally, Jenkins continued work on the renovation of Montgomery Field.
 New graphics and turf were also added along with new home and away uniforms for the team.

 Jenkins came to Sewanee from Shenandoah University, where he served as an assistant coach for seven seasons.